Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Appendix

-Once a validated domain $\mathcal{D}^\star$ is obtained, we generate a library of problem--plan pairs $(\mathcal{Q}, \tau)$.
+\paragraph{Automatic Problem--Plan Pair Generation} Once a validated domain $\mathcal{D}^\star$ is obtained, we generate a library of problem--plan pairs $(\mathcal{Q}, \tau)$.
 Each problem is constructed by sampling initial and goal states consistent with $\mathcal{D}^\star$, and solved with the symbolic planner.
-The resulting pairs are later aligned with chain-of-thought explanations to form the training traces used in \textsc{Plan2Evolve}.
+The resulting pairs are later aligned with chain-of-thought explanations to form the training traces used in \textsc{Self-CriTeach}.